- Three personas to help pick your outfitPosted 2 months ago

-- How to choose the perfect jeansPosted 2 months ago
+- How to beautify for a Summer romancePosted 2 months ago

-- Trends to Expect in 2014Posted 3 months ago
+- The best shoes to buy this SpringPosted 3 months ago

 Tips What To Carry In Your Purse

 It’s possible to have the right essentials in your purse without becoming a bag lady, weighed down with all sorts of unnecessary stuff.
 The exact things to carry in your purse are as personal as you are.
 Here’s how to find the right balance.